 3. Avoid Premature Arguments

 My clients are smart people, who often have dumb arguments.
-One type of these battles threatens almost every relationship.
+One type of these battle threatens almost every relationship.
 I call it the “premature argument.”
 Look out for those times when you get into a brawl with someone about a decision that doesn’t have to be made for weeks, months or years, such as where to spend Christmas Day… the following year, or who to invite to your 10-year anniversary party when you’re only married eight years.

 When you realize you’re arguing about something prematurely, stop yourself and say, “Hey, we’re having a dumb argument.
 Let’s stop talking about this now and continue the conversation in the future.”